smfo/whatILearntToday/DB/littleThings.md

 ## Scalar, aggregated function

 **Scalar** function returns one value per invocation, in most cases this means per row.
-This differs from **aggregated** functions which returns one value per groupd of rows.
+This differs from **aggregated** functions which returns one value per group of rows.

 ## SelectMany